ryco117/CryptoChat/README.md

 **Toggles:**
 ```
 -p	--print				//print all generated encryption values
 -m	--manual			//WARNING! this stops auto-assigning random RSA key values and is pretty much strictly for debugging
--dp	--disable-public	//don't send our public key at connection.
+-dp	--disable-public	//don't send your public key at connection.
 WARNING! peer must use -lp and have your public key
 -h	--help				//print this dialogue
 ```
 **String Inputs:**